awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Scheduler.md

-# Common DBA Oracle Scheduler tasks for Oracle DB instances<a name="Appendix.Oracle.CommonDBATasks.Scheduler"></a>
+# Performing common scheduling tasks for Oracle DB instances<a name="Appendix.Oracle.CommonDBATasks.Scheduler"></a>

 Some SYS\-owned scheduler jobs can interfere with normal database operations, and Oracle Support recommends they be disabled or the job schedule be modified\.
 You can use the Amazon RDS package `rdsadmin.rdsadmin_dbms_scheduler` to perform tasks for SYS\-owned Oracle Scheduler jobs\.